02ARTHI/Pharma-Store-Management-System/README.md

 MySQL: Relational database management system for data storage.

 ## About This Project
-you can add new products, update the products if there is any new stock available for that product check the stocks availability and expiration date for the available medicines in our pharmastore you can delete the product if its out of stock
+you can add new products <br> update the products if there is any new stock available for that product <br>
+check the stocks availability and expiration date for the available medicines in our pharmastore <br>
+you can delete the product if its out of stock